Ysl02138/Ethylbenzene_PBPK/README.md

 =========================================

 Overview:
-The supplementary data include R code (in the folder of **codes**) and datasets (the folder of **datasets**) that can reproduce the modeling and analyze results (in the folder of **outputs**) and visualize plots (in the **plots** folder).
+The supplementary data include R code (in the folder of **codes**) and datasets (the folder of **datasets**) that can reproduce the modeling and analysis results (in the folder of **outputs**) and visualize plots (in the **plots** folder).
 Also, the readers can re-run the whole MCMC analysis (optional) as detailed below.

 Quick Start:
 The readers can directly duplicate the current results in a timely manner using the authors' generated MCMC outputs.
 First, please execute the “EB.Rproj” file under the parent directory to set up the correct folder/file path.
-Once completed, the readers can execute the files under the folder of **codes** in a stepwise fashion to duplicate the current work (e.g., “1_calibration_Human.R”,  “2_MCMC_diagnosis_Human.Rmd” and so on)
+Once completed, the readers can execute the files under the folder of **codes** in a stepwise fashion to duplicate the current work (e.g., “1_calibration_Human.R”,  “2_MCMC_diagnosis_Human.Rmd”, and so on)

 **MCMC replication analysis (optional – please see the instructions on the last page for details):
 The readers can also re-run the MCMC analysis using the files provided in **MCMC replication analysis** as an alternative option.
 The resultant outputs of MCMC sampling are expected to be the same as those offered by the authors.